 Track Car Ride Along

-1. Ages 14 and up: $125 gets you 5 laps as a passenger in a track car, a loaner helmet for your on track experience, there will be passing, and a Meal Ticket.
+1. Ages 14 and up: $125 gets you 5 laps as a passenger in a track car and a loaner helmet for your on track experience.
+There will be the thrill of acceleration, cornering, braking, and passing.
+Plus you receive a Meal Ticket.

 2. Ages 10 to 13: $65 gets you 5 laps as a passenger in a track car at a more controlled pace than group #1.
 No helmets will be required.
 There will be no passing.
 You'll also get a Meal Ticket.

-3. Parade Laps: $50 lets you take your family out in your family vehicle and do a few laps on track.
-There will be a radio controlled lead car plus a radio controlled trail car.
-Speed will be limited to highway 1 speed, monitored by the lead car.
+3. Parade Laps: $50 lets you take your family out in your family vehicle and do a few laps in a controlled setting on the race track.
+There will be a radio connected lead car plus a radio connected trail car.
+Speed will be limited to highway 1 speed, monitored by the lead car and the supporting cars.
 NO PASSING!
-This will get you on track to enjoy the trip with your family.
+This will get you on track in the family vehicle for 10 minutes to enjoy the track with your family.

 **To enter the track there will be a liability waiver that must be signed.
 Minors must have BOTH parents sign the waiver.

-Meal Tickets: $15 will get you your choice of a cheeseburger/hamburger/hot dog plus a bag of chips plus a water bottle or soft drink.
+Meal Tickets: $15 will get you your choice of a cheeseburger/hamburger/hot dog and a bag of chips plus a water bottle or soft drink.

 **If you have complex medical needs and require a caregiver to be with you, then the only option will be the parade lap sessions.